simonalanjones/godot-scramble/README.md

 ==============
 Scramble written for Godot 3.1

 Godot Scramble is an accurate remake of the classic arcade game from 1981.
 Written in GD script for the Godot game engine.
 For this game I implemented my own state machine to make the many phases of the game easier to manage.
-I also poured over the original [assembly language](https://seanriddle.com/scramble.asm) code to understand how the game actually worked.
+I also poured over the original [assembly language](https://seanriddle.com/scramble.asm) code to understand how the game actually worked and extracted the landscape/maze layouts.